somesh138/BigData/README.md

 # Cloud
-This repository is for codes related to cloud computing
+This repository is for codes related to cloud operations